OSGeo/gdal/doc/source/drivers/raster/gtiff.rst

    blocks never written and save space; however, most non-GDAL packages cannot read such files.
 The default is FALSE.

+-  **IGNORE_COG_LAYOUT_BREAK=YES/NO** (GDAL >= 3.8): Updating a COG
+   (Cloud Optimized GeoTIFF) file generally breaks part of the optimizations, but still produces a valid GeoTIFF file.
+   Starting with GDAL 3.8, to avoid undesired loss of the COG characteristics, opening such a file in update mode will be rejected, unless this option is also set to YES (default is NO).
+   This option has only effect on COG files and when opening in update mode, and is ignored on regular (Geo)TIFF files.

 Creation Issues
 ---------------